Racism in Japan: Koreans

 Although more Zainichi are becoming Japanese citizens, issues of identity remain complicated.
 Even those who do not choose to become Japanese citizens often use Japanese names to avoid discrimination, and live their lives as if they were Japanese.
 This is in contrast with the Chinese living in Japan, who generally use their Chinese names and openly form Chinatown communities.
-An increase in tensions between Japan and North Korea in the late 1990s led to a surge of attacks against Chongryon, the pro-North residents' organisation, including a pattern of assaults against Korean schoolgirls in Japan.
+An increase in tensions between Japan and North Korea in the late 1990s led to a surge of attacks against Chongryon, the pro-North residents' organisation, including a pattern of assaults against students attending Chongryon schools.
 The Japanese authorities have recently started to crack down on Chongryon with investigations and arrests.
 These moves are often criticized by Chongryon as acts of political suppression.

 When Tokyo Governor Shintaro Ishihara referred to Chinese and Koreans as sangokujin in 2000 in the context of foreigners being a potential source of unrest in the aftermath of an earthquake, the foreign community complained.
-Historically, the word has often been used pejoratively and Ishihara's statement brought images of the massacre of Koreans by civilians and police alike after the 1923 Great Kantō earthquake to mind.
+Historically, the word has often been used pejoratively, and Ishihara's statement evoked images of the massacre of Koreans by civilians and police alike after the 1923 Great Kantō earthquake.
 Therefore, the use of the term in context of potential rioting by foreigners is considered by many as provocative, if not explicitly racist.
-(Note: Citations:)

-In 2014, a United States government human rights report expressed concern about the abuse and harassment directed against Korean nationals by Japanese right-wing groups such as the Uyoku dantai.
-(Note: Citations:) In 2022, it was reported that anti-Korean racism in Japan has been on the rise, with homes burned, including one in Utoro district in Uji, and death threats made towards ethnic Korean communities.
+In 2014, a United States government human rights report expressed concern about the abuse and harassment directed against Korean nationals by Japanese right-wing groups such as uyoku dantai.
+In 2022, it was reported that anti-Korean racism in Japan has been on the rise, with homes burned, including one in Utoro district in Uji, and death threats made towards ethnic Korean communities.